ItaiGafny/Sela-Week6-Terraform/README.md

     - Connection string to the database
     - Load balancer IP address
     - User names and passwords for the VMs
 1. Set in your Okta account, in the right application settings with the new LB IP.
-Note you need to have **2 applications**, one for each envirnment (and each one has a different IP for its own load balancer)
+Note you need to have **2 applications**, one for each envirnment (and each one has a different IP for its own load balancer and of course a different key and secret for the .env file)